nmshd/documentation/_docs_integrate/11-connector-configuration.md

 }
 ```

--   `cors`: configure the CORS headers.
+-   `cors`: configure the CORS middleware.
 Valid options can be found [here](https://github.com/expressjs/cors#configuration-options).
 -   `apiKey`: configure the API-Key used to authenticate on the Connector
     > environment variable alias: API_KEY

 ### `sync`

-The `sync` module synchronizes the content in the Connector with the backbone and sends events to the event-bus (e.G. new messages / new incoming relationship request).
-These events can be processed by custom modules or existing modules like the `autoAcceptRelationshipCreationChanges` and `httpEndpointEventPublisher` modules.
+The `sync` module regularly fetches changes from the Backbone (e.g. new messages / new incoming relationship requests) and notifies other modules like the `httpEndpointEventPublisher` about them.

-Extendable configuration:
+Configuration:

 ```json
 {